eigenreza/agentic-financial-risk-assistant/docs/mcp_architecture.md

 `src/mcp/server.py` creates an `mcp.server.Server` instance and registers:

-1. A `list_tools` handler — returns the tool schemas (name, description, JSON input schema)
+1. A `list_tools` handler, returns the tool schemas (name, description, JSON input schema)
-2. A `call_tool` handler — routes calls to the appropriate `src/mcp/tools.py` function
+2. A `call_tool` handler, routes calls to the appropriate `src/mcp/tools.py` function
-3. A `list_resources` handler — returns URIs for all registered documents
+3. A `list_resources` handler, returns URIs for all registered documents
-4. A `read_resource` handler — reads and returns the content of a named document
+4. A `read_resource` handler, reads and returns the content of a named document

 In the current prototype the server loads the Equinor sample dataset as the default price series.
 In production the client would pass a session identifier or a data reference URI.